Lens Performance Overlay

 Lens CPU Usage

 Lens CPU Usage shows the percentage of CPU resources your Lens is currently consuming.
 High CPU usage can impact overall device performance and battery life.
-Monitor this metric to identify CPU-intensive operations that may need optimization.

 Lens GPU Usage